-In those deep dark valleys of the Alps,-where the sun never shines, where the inhabitants continually live in their damp and dismal dwellings, feeding upon unwholesome food and drinking bad water,-scrofula is a very common disease.
+In those deep dark valleys of the Alps-where the sun never shines, where the inhabitants continually live in their damp and dismal dwellings, feeding upon unwholesome food and drinking bad water-scrofula is a very common disease.
 Indeed, dark, dreary abodes always favour the production of this disease.
-Plants deprived of light grow sickly, slender-decay, and die; and darkness has the same effect upon animal life.
-If man is obliged to live in dark valleys or dark lanes, and dark rooms in crowded cities, he too sickens-he decays, and he dies.
-External injuries-as blows, bruises, and the like-may appear to cause scrofulous ulcers and tumours; but when this happens, there is always the humour lurking in the constitution, and the blow is only the exciting cause of bringing the humour to one head.
+Plants deprived of light grow sickly, slender, decay, and die; and darkness has the same effect upon animal life.
+If man is obliged to live in dark valleys or dark lanes, and dark rooms in crowded cities, he, too, sickens, he decays, and he dies.
+External injuries-as blows.

+bruises, and the like-may appear to cause scrofulous ulcers and tumours; but when this happens, there is always the humour lurking in the constitution, and the blow is only the exciting cause of bringing the humour to one head.

-SCURVY.-This is a very common disorder, but one which exhibits many very different external symptoms; and hence, perhaps, may be attributed that multitude of absurd theories which have been published respecting its nature and origin.
-A few of these discordant opinions of authors as to the causes of scurvy, may serve the reader as a specimen of what can be collected from books on this subject:-
+SCURVY.-This is a very common disorder, but one which exhibits many very different external symptoms; and hence, perhaps, may be attributed the multitude of absurd theories which have been published respecting its nature and origin.
+A few of these discordant opinions may serve the reader as a specimen of what can be collected from books on this subject :-